v-empower/MeetHour-Web-MobileSDKs/Mobile/Flutter/README.md

         // Signing with the debug keys for now, so `flutter run --release` works. signingConfig signingConfigs.debug

-        // Add below 3 lines for proguard minifyEnabled false
+        // Add below 2 lines for proguard minifyEnabled true
-        useProguard true
         proguardFiles getDefaultProguardFile('proguard-android.txt'), 'proguard-rules.pro'
     }
 }
 ```

 Then add a file in the same directory called proguard-rules.pro.
 See the example
-app's [proguard-rules.pro](meethoursdkexample/android/app/proguard-rules.pro) file to know what to paste in.
+app's [proguard-rules.pro](MeetHourSDKTest/android/app/proguard-rules.pro) file to know what to paste in.

 *Note*
 If you do not create the proguard-rules.pro file, then your app will